 This leads us to the concept of “Frame”.
 Imagine an oil painting.
 Frame is the thing surrounding the picture.
 Its not the thing you focus on but it gives context to the picture.

 Your worldview acts as your Frame.
-Frame is the set of assumptions that you operate under.
+Frame is short for frame of reference.
+It’s the set of assumptions that you operate under.
 Frame is the personal narrative which sub-consciously guides your choices and actions.

 Frame matters everywhere because wherever you go, there you are.
 Every time you interact with someone else: your partner, your Boss, a client or a colleague, your frame is influencing the outcome.